nuuuwan/manifestos_prespollsl2024/README.md

 * Most unrealistic promises
 * Top 5 reasons to vote for party
 * Top 5 reasons not to vote for party

+📦 Where possible, images in the original source PDFs have been compressed.

+⚠️ Word counts are approximate and may not be accurate, especially for non-English text.

 ## Candidates & Manifestos